nbeversl/urtext-sublime/example project/01 README.txt

 {{ Filenames                                                                                 /--ID:79810913063623--/

-    Other than the 14-digit node ID created by Urtext (see 79810913063619), file names are arbitrary.
-You can use any naming convention you want to make filenames easy for purposes such as browsing files via the file system, reading and editing nodes using mobile apps, etc. The 14-digit node ID must appear someplace in the filename.
+    You can use any naming convention you want to make filenames easy for purposes such as browsing files via the file system, reading and editing nodes using mobile apps, etc.

-    Urtext can rename files automatically in a few convenient formats based on their title and/or index.
-Renaming by index is useful if you want to see nodes appear in a file system, mobile app, or other app's file browser in the same order as they appear within Sublime Urtext.
-Note that files renamed using this feature still contain the Node ID, since Urtext requires it.
+    Urtext can also rename files automatically in a few convenient formats based on their title and/or index.
+Renaming by index is useful, for instance, if you want to see nodes appear in a file system, mobile app, or other file browser in the same order they appear within Sublime Urtext.

     To rename a file, select "Rename File from Meta" from the command palette (Command-P).
 This will rename the file in one of the following schema:

     If an index is present:

-        <index> <title> <node id>.txt
+        <index> <title>.txt

     If no index is present:

         <node id> <title>.txt

     This system preserves automatic numerical sorting within the filesystem, such that the most recent un-indexed nodes appear first.
 If you want to use another system, such as putting the title first, you can do so.
-Any naming system will work as long as the node ID is somewhere in the filename.
                                                                                                                       }}
 {{ Node IDs:                                                                                     /--ID:79810913063619--/